-The future cash flow is dependent on key variables and some of the critical variables such as sugarprice, exchange rate, cane volumes and POCS (pure obtainable cane sugar) ratio which are outside the control of the Corporation.
+However, the future cash flow is dependent on key variables and some of the critical variables such as sugar price, exchange rate, cane volumes and POCS (pure obtainable cane sugar) ratio which are outside the control of the Corporation.
 Furthermore, variables such as mill uptime (including its impact on TCTS), crushing rate, level of operating costs and mill stoppages are critically dependent on the performance and efficiency of the mill.